 the language of the mortgage itself specifically prohibits limitations on the use of the property or, conversely, requires the property to be used in a manner directly in conflict with the land use restrictions in the RC.

-Easements, Tenants (Lessees), and other Interests (collectively referred to as easement holder).
-The property owner should review the recorded encumbrances on the property to make a determination as to whether it is appropriate to seek subordination or joinder and consent from holders of recorded encumbrances.
+Easements.
+Property owners should review recorded encumbrances on the property to determine whether it is appropriate to seek subordination or joinder and consent from holders of recorded encumbrances.
 See Attachment 12 and Attachment 13.
 Examples of situations wherein a property owner may wish to seek a Joinder and Consent include, but are not limited to, the following:

-the restriction requires an engineering control with an active control system located in the easement, if the active control includes a substantial recurring expense or if the failure to maintain the active control could result in an imminent hazard (within a few days or weeks).
+the restriction requires an engineering control with an active control system located in the easement, if the active control includes a substantial recurring expense, or if the failure to maintain the active control could result in an imminent hazard (within a few days or weeks).
 Examples include:

 active gas collection systems that remove ignitable, corrosive, reactive or toxic vapors (for example, landfill gas or hydrogen sulfide); or